ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

 Tables in R
 ================

-In this walk-through, we’ll learn the following key concepts and R
+In this walk-through, you’ll learn the following key concepts and R
 functions:

   - Using tables to estimate relatively simple probabilities (including conditional and joint probabilities)
   - Making tables with `xtabs`
-  - Modifying tables with `prop.table` and `addmargins`
+  - Using `prop.table` to turn tables of counts into tables of proportions
   - piping (`%>%`) as a way of chaining together computations

 ## The data